These are the travel cards with the best bonuses

 And right now this card has an all-time high intro bonus, making it a rewards credit card you won’t want to pass up.

-The Chase Sapphire Preferred comes with 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
+The Chase Sapphire Preferred comes with 80,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
 Again, we find that the value of Chase points hovers around 2 cents per point (though they can be worth much more).
-That makes this welcome bonus worth $1,200 in travel.

 If you utilize Chase transfer partners like Iberia, Flying Blue or Singapore Airlines, you can potentially receive unthinkable value for your points.
 For example, you can transfer 34,000 Chase points to Iberia for a one-way, lie-flat business-class seat to Madrid from Chicago.
 That exact seat costs $7,000+ (though it should be noted that you can find non-Iberia business-class flights for less money).
 This means you’re receiving a value of 20 cents per point ($7,000 seat / 34,000 points)!

 I’ve used Iberia Avios points to book two transatlantic business-class flights.
 You’ll be surprised at how easy it is to find availability considering it’s such an award sweet spot.